DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Component/3 Methods/option(optionName).md

 ---
 ---
 ##### shortDescription
-Gets the value of a single option.
+Gets the value of a single property.

 ##### return: any
 This option's value.